In this blog post I am going to outline 5 key reasons your back muscles are weak and what you can do to help them.

 There are no quick fixes when it comes to strengthening the lower back and fixing back pain, despite what you might read elsewhere on the internet, I’ve been there and tried that.

-Strengthening is exactly what I forced myself to do after resigning to the fact that I would be living with back pain forever.
+Strengthening my lower back is exactly what I forced myself to do after resigning to the fact that I would be living with back pain forever.